MislavJaksic/Bioinformatics-Finding-Mutations/Research/bth408_Reducing_storage_requirements/README.md

 ### 2.1 Interior minimizers

-You must choose a k-mer ordering such as numerical/lexicographic ordering.
+Choose a k-mer ordering, numerical/lexicographic or any other ordering.

 **Window size** w is the number of consecutive k-mers.
 w k-mers cover a string of w + k - 1 characters.
-Find a minimizer by examining w and select the smallest k-mer (based on chosen ordering).
+Find a minimizer by comparing w k-mers and select the smallest k-mer among them.
-In case of a tie, each of the smallest k-mers is a minimizers.
+In case of a tie every smallest k-mer is a minimizers.

 A k-mer triple (s, i, p) is a (w, k) minimizer for Ti.
 A better formalised Property 1 is: